micro-community/development/onboarding.md

 ## Overview

 We need a set of steps and procedures to bring someone upto speed with micro.
-This is for anyone who joins the team and needs.
+This is for anyone who joins the team and needs to hit the ground running.
+Part of that is getting access to tools, setting up an environment, but also getting to know team members and learning about the bigger picture.

 ## Getting Started